SiebenGR/EasyAsync/README.md

 </p>

 <b>NOTE: During configuration changes you have to avoid reinitialising the object</b>
-You have to implement the {@link gr.sieben.easyasync.OnEasyAsyncFinished} when you want to start an asynchronous call during initialization and not after a particular event
+You have to implement the <code>gr.sieben.easyasync.OnEasyAsyncFinished</code> when you want to start an asynchronous call during initialization and not after a particular event.
 <p>
 Quick Example 1:
 <pre><code>